CODE TYPE :

 ideal air-fuel ratio

-Thus we can conclude that when a mixture has more air than specified in the table above we say that λ> 1, or that the mixture is lean.
-When the amount of air is below the specified, we say that λ <1 or that the mixture is rich.
+Thus, we can conclude that when a mixture has more air than specified in the list above, λ > 1 – that is, the mixture is lean.
+When the amount of air is below the specified, λ < 1 – that is, the mixture is rich.

-The Oxygen Sensor is composed of an internal ceramic material called Zirconium Dioxide with a porous platinum coating and is protected by a metal casing.
-Its performance is based on changing the properties of ceramics at high temperatures allowing the diffusion of oxygen from the air.
+The oxygen sensor is composed of an internal ceramic material called zirconium dioxide and a porous platinum coating, all protected by a metal casing.
+Its performance is based on changing the properties of the ceramic material at high temperatures, allowing the diffusion of oxygen in the air.

 It operates according to the difference in oxygen concentration between the exhaust gas and outside air, generating a voltage of 50 mV to 900 mV.

-The probe has a limitation: to start its operation, it must be heated to about 300°C. (575°F)
+The sensor has a limitation: to start operating, it must be heated to about 300 °C (575 °F).

-Older probes were only heated by the exhaust gases, so it was necessary to wait several minutes before the sensor could be work properly.
-Currently, Oxygen Sensor has heating resistors that allow heating up to 10 seconds the sensor, even when the exhaust gases are at a low temperature.
+Older sensors were only heated by the exhaust gases, so it was necessary to wait several minutes before they could work properly.
+Currently, oxygen sensors have heating resistors that allow for the heating in up to 10 seconds, even when the exhaust gases are at a low temperature.

-One to four sensors, depending on the engine type of car age.
+One to four sensors, depending on the engine type or car age.
 It is usually located in the exhaust manifold near the engine and before the catalyst converter.
 In this position, the sensor controls the mixture of fuel and oxygen.
-And also in the exhaust pipe after the catalyst, it will measure the condition of the catalytic converter.
+It can also be found in the exhaust pipe after the catalyst, measuring the condition of the catalytic converter.

 1 – Thimble Type

-They are available in 1,2,3 or 4 wires depending on the construction project.
-Due to the environment legislations, newer vehicles only use oxygen sensors with internal heater, commonly found in 4-wire sensors, Thimble type with heater starts to work in approximately 40 seconds after ignition.
+They are available in models of one to four wires, depending on the construction project.
+Due to environmental legislations, newer vehicles only use oxygen sensors with an internal heater, commonly found in four-wire thimble sensors, as the heating starts to work in approximately 40 seconds after ignition.

 2 – Planar Type